🏐 2026/27 Coaches

 Email: Coach@parkgirlsvolleyball.ca

-McKenna Schrader - 14U Risselada - Assistant Coach
+McKenna Schrader - 15U White - Assistant Coach

 McKenna grew up in Prince Albert, Saskatchewan, where she danced, and played soccer, basketball, and volleyball.
 Although she loves all sports, volleyball is her favorite.
 She began playing volleyball in grade 3 for school and joined a club in grade 6.
 McKenna also played for three years in the ACAC for The Kings University College and is currently finishing her Degree in Social Sciences.